chartmann1590/VowVault/README.md

 - 💌 **Message Board** - Share messages with optional photos
 - 📖 **Virtual Guestbook** - Sign digital guestbook with photos
 - 📱 **PWA Support** - Install as native app on mobile devices
-- 🏆 **Photo of the Day** - Vote for daily featured photos and see recent highlights
+- 🏆 **Photo of the Day** - Vote for daily featured photos with automatic candidate selection based on popularity

 ### For Admins
 - 🔐 **Admin Dashboard** - Comprehensive management tools